-Consistent with its core function to "[e]valuate existing and proposed market rules, tariff provisions and market design elements and recommend proposed rule and tariff changes,"7 the MMU recommends specific enhancements to existing market rules and implementation of new rules that are required for competitive results in PJM markets
+Consistent with its core function to "[e]valuate existing and proposed market rules, tariff provisions and market design elements and recommend proposed rule and tariff changes,"7 the MMU recommends specific enhancements to existing market rules and implementation of new rules

-1 OATT Attachment M § IV.D.
+OATT Attachment M § IV.D.

-5 OATT Attachment M § VI.A.
+OATT Attachment M § VI.A.

-6 New or modified recommendations include all MMU recommendations that were reported for the first time, or substantially modified, in the 2016 State of the Market Report for PJM or in any of the three quarterly state of the market reports that were published in 2016 and for continued improvements in the functioning of P.IM markets.
+New recommendations include all MMU recommendations that were reported for the first time in the 2017 State of the Market Report for PJM or in any of the three quarterly state of the market reports that were published in 2017.

-^{7 18} CFR § 35.28(g)(3)(ii)(A); see also OATT Attachment M § IV.D
+CFR § 35.28(g)(3)(ii)(A); see also OATT Attachment M § IV.D.